 I continued to take pictures, stepping next to the strewn contents of the semi that had everyday household goods spilling out of it like organs.
 Table salt, bags of concrete, other everyday items.
 As I moved in closer, I saw a soggy and torn t-shirt.
 It was a minor detail but one that might help with identification.
 I called Melissa over and I hung the shirt from a part of the wreckage so the logo was visible while shutters clicked.
 The light converted to a digital signal, the data collected, a file created on a tiny chip with room for many, many more pictures.
 Better too much than too little.

 I heard Melissa, seemingly off in the distance, say she was nearly certain they had all died instantly.
 There was just too much damage for that not to be the case.
 Before they could mentally process the huge sound they were hearing, or what they could see in the small area of their rear view mirror, it was over.
 They never really saw it coming.
 I was glad at least there was that.
 No one would ever know for sure, but I clung to that.
 It is better that way.
 Others, too, would never see it coming.
-And sometimes there would be the need for pictures.
+And sometimes there would be the need for photographic evidence.

 Photo by Brett Jordan